Ocrelizumab

-Ocrelizumab, sold under the brand name Ocrevus, is a medication used for the treatment of multiple sclerosis (MS).
+Ocrelizumab, sold under the brand name Ocrevus, is a medication used for the treatment of multiple sclerosis.
 It is a humanized anti-CD20 monoclonal antibody.
-It targets CD20 marker on B lymphocytes and hence is an immunosuppressive drug.
+It targets CD20 marker on B lymphocytes and is an immunosuppressive drug.
 Ocrelizumab binds to an epitope that overlaps with the epitope to which rituximab binds.
+It is administered by intravenous infusion.
+The fixed-dose combination ocrelizumab/hyaluronidase is administered by subcutaneous injection.

-It was approved by the US Food and Drug Administration (FDA) in March 2017, and the first FDA approved drug for the primary progressive form of MS; it was discovered and developed and is marketed by Hoffmann–La Roche's subsidiary Genentech under the trade name Ocrevus.
-With the approval, the FDA also required the company to conduct several Phase IV clinical trials to better understand whether the drug is safe and effective in young people, cancer risks, and effects on pregnant women and children they might bear.
+It was approved by the US Food and Drug Administration (FDA) in March 2017, and the first FDA approved drug for the primary progressive form of multiple sclerosis; it was discovered and developed and is marketed by Hoffmann–La Roche's subsidiary Genentech.
+With the approval, the FDA also required the company to conduct several phase IV clinical trials to better understand whether the medication is safe and effective in young people, cancer risks, and effects on pregnant women and children they might bear.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

-In the US, ocrelizumab is indicated for the treatment of relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults or for the treatment of primary progressive MS, in adults.
-It is administered by intravenous infusion.
+In the US, ocrelizumab is indicated for the treatment of relapsing forms of multiple sclerosis, to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease in adults or for the treatment of primary progressive multiple sclerosis in adults.

-In the EU, ocrelizumab is indicated for the treatment of adults with relapsing forms of multiple sclerosis (RMS) with active disease defined by clinical or imaging features and for the treatment of adults with early primary progressive multiple sclerosis (PPMS) in terms of disease duration and level of disability, and with imaging features characteristic of inflammatory activity.
+In the EU, ocrelizumab is indicated for the treatment of adults with relapsing forms of multiple sclerosis with active disease defined by clinical or imaging features and for the treatment of adults with early primary progressive multiple sclerosis in terms of disease duration and level of disability, and with imaging features characteristic of inflammatory activity.

 Contraindications

 Ocrelizumab should not be used in people with hepatitis B infection or a history of severe reaction to this drug.
 If someone has an infection or infectious disease, treatment should be delayed until the infection is resolved.
-It has not been tested in pregnant women, but based on animal studies does not appear to be safe for pregnant women to take; it is excreted in breast milk, and effects on infants are unknown.
+It has not been tested in pregnant women, but based on animal studies does not appear to be safe for pregnant women; it is excreted in breast milk, and effects on infants are unknown.